Hemanthlepcha/Incubation-Management/README.md

 # Incubation-Management

-We are developing a system for managing our incubation center
+Developing a system for managing our incubation center